J. K. Simmons: Stage

 On Broadway, Simmons played Benny Southstreet in the 1992 revival of Guys and Dolls.
 In 1994, he sang multiple roles in the Wagner opera satire Das Barbecü.
 He also played the role of Jigger in a revival of Carousel with the Houston Grand Opera and starred in the 1987 Off-Broadway musical Birds of Paradise.
 During his time on Broadway, Simmons also played Captain Hook in Peter Pan (1991–1992).

-Film and television roles
+Film and television

-Simmons made his first appearance in a live action television role in the show Popeye Doyle, appearing as a patrol officer.
-The next year Simmons appeared on All My Children, as an RCMP sergeant.
+Simmons made his first appearance in a live-action television role in the show Popeye Doyle, appearing as a patrol officer.
+The next year, Simmons appeared on All My Children, as an RCMP sergeant.
 Among his more notable roles are Dr. Emil Skoda, a police psychiatrist whom Simmons played on three of the four incarnations of Law & Order and New York Undercover, and sadistic neo-Nazi inmate Vernon Schillinger on the prison drama Oz.